rhr18818/ClassFace-Flask-CV2/README.md

 6. **Open your browser**
    Navigate to `http://localhost:5000` and bask in the glory of face-powered attendance.

-7. **Bonus Tip**
+## 🎁 Bonus Tips

-   If You are unable to Download dlib from terminal use Manual approach
+> **Pro Tip:** If you are unable to download dlib from the terminal, use the manual approach:

-   ``Git Link for dlib file :  https://github.com/z-mahmud22/Dlib_Windows_Python3.x/tree/main ``
+Git Link for dlib file: https://github.com/z-mahmud22/Dlib_Windows_Python3.x/tree/main

 ---

 ## 🎬 How to Use